 You can’t get compensation if:

-- the problem was out of the holiday company’s control, eg bad weather
+the problem was out of the holiday company’s control - like bad weather

-- you’ve already been compensated, eg the hotel compensated you while you were staying there
+you’ve already been compensated, for example if the hotel compensated you while you were staying there

 If your flight was cancelled